arthur-ai/bench/README.md

 - to test whether open source LLMs can do as well as the top closed-source LLM API providers on your specific data
 - to translate the rankings on LLM leaderboards and benchmarks into scores that you care about for your actual use case

+Join the bench community on [Discord](https://discord.gg/s3nzyn7m).

+For bug fixes and feature requests, please file a Github issue.

 ## Package installation

 Install Bench to your python environment with optional dependencies for serving results locally (recommended):